Ekholm scores in OT, Predators rally to beat Stars 5-4

 Hartman got the Predators on the board 12 seconds into the second, and Johansen and Weber tied the game again with goals in the first 1:54 of the third.

+"No game is ever out of reach if you can do the right things," Nashville coach Peter Laviolette said.
+"I thought the first shift of the third period was really big by the Johansen line.
+They went down, got a goal and shortly another one after that."

-Dallas grabbed the lead for the last time when Gurianov scored his first career goal off a pass from rookie Ben Gleason with 11:02 left.
+Dallas grabbed the lead for the last time when Gurianov scored with 11:02 left.

 The Predators had a 14-4 advantage in shots on goal and the only two power plays in the first period, but the Stars scored the only goal.